Andre601/Math-Expansion/README.md

 If you would like to use a different rounding behaviour while not altering the [config option](#rounding) can you provide a valid rounding behaviour in the [advanced placeholder-pattern](#math_decimalsrounding_expression) like this: `%math_:ceiling_8+1.2222%`

-The above shown expression would - assuming a default decimal count of 3 is used - result in `9.223` even tho by normal standards would it be `9.222`.
+The above shown expression would - assuming a default digits count of 3 is used - result in `9.23` even tho by normal standards would it be `9.22`.

 You may find more detailed explanations and examples of this option on the [wiki](https://github.com/Andre601/Math-Expansion/wiki/Config-options#rounding).